 Documents to download

 Consequences of proscription

-It is also possible to impose financial sanctions on proscribed organisations.
+The Government can also impose financial sanctions on proscribed organisations.

 Current proscribed organisations

-As of August 2021 there are 77 international terrorist groups proscribed under the Terrorism Act 2000 and 14 organisations in Northern Ireland proscribed under previous legislation.
+As of March 2024 there were 80 international terrorist groups proscribed under the Terrorism Act 2000 and 14 organisations in Northern Ireland proscribed under previous legislation.
+The most recent proscription orders concerned Hamas, the Wagner Group and Hizb ut Tahrir.

-In November 2021 the Home Secretary announced that the Government had laid an instrument to proscribe Hamas in its entirety, ending the distinction between different wings of the organisation.
+In November 2021 the Home Secretary announced that the Government had laid an instrument to proscribe Hamas in its entirety; previously, the only the military wing of Hamas had been proscribed (since 2001).

 Criticisms of the proscription regime

-Whilst proscription has been posited as a powerful deterrent, a way of tackling lower-level support for terrorism, and a signal of rejection by society, questions have been raised as to its utility in combating terrorism and its compatibility with the rule of law.
+Proscription has been characterised as a powerful deterrent, a way of tackling lower-level support for terrorism, and a signal of rejection by society.
+But questions have also been raised as to its utility in combating terrorism and its compatibility with the rule of law.

-The former Independent Reviewer of Terrorism Legislation (IRTL), Lord David Anderson QC, repeatedly recommended the introduction of time limits for proscription orders, as have his successors, Max Hill QC and the current IRTL, Jonathan Hall QC.
-However, the government has thus far declined to follow these recommendations and currently deproscription is done by way of application only.
-As a consequence, groups that no longer meet the statutory requirements for proscription continue to be proscribed, a situation described by Lord Anderson as “an affront to the rule of law”.
+However, the Government has so far declined to follow these recommendations and currently de-proscription is done by way of application only.
+As a consequence, groups that no longer meet the statutory requirements for proscription continue to be proscribed; Lord Anderson described this as “an affront to the rule of law”.

+Documents to download